EthanSousaProjects/Personal_Server_Setup/README.md

 ### Network Settings Overview

+_11/08/2024_

 This section briefly goes over the network settings options and what I personally changed or added for my use case.

----
+The options are as follows:

+- General

+  - Hostname - Name given to the server, setup on initial install but changeable here.

+  - Domain Name - If you have a public domain e.g. google you can use that here.
+I do not and this server is local only so I use local.

+- Interfaces - Here you can create or identify different network interfaces and see all their info.
+You can also set things like static IP addresses here as well.
+I have not changed the default options of my system.

+- Proxy - Here you can enable a http, https or ftp proxy.
+I do not have any proxy setup.

+- Firewall

+  - Rules - Here you can setup firewall rules on IPV4 and IPV6 network interfaces.
+I do not have any firewall rules setup.

-### Drive Setup
+### Drive Setup/ Storage Page

 Now that the server has the most basic setup completed, further drives can be mounted to the server.
 Mounting a drive allows the server to use the drive through the operating systems (Open Media Vault) file system to make files/ folders to store or run services.